-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

 Look for a tutor who avoids following the labels that schools have

 set for your child.
 Look for a teacher who sees each student as unique, searches for reasons why the problem exists, and comes up with